SwissTPH/timci/README.md

 `PII_PW` contains the password of the encrypted archive that will store participant personally identifiable information

 ### Setup of the automated R Markdown pipeline
 `pandoc` is a document converter that can convert files from one markup format into another (e.g., .docx, .pdf etc).
-It is an independent piece of software, separate from R. However, it comes bundled with R Studio because `Rmarkdown` relies on it for document conversion.
+It is an independent piece of software, separate from R. However, it comes bundled with R Studio because the `rmarkdown` package relies on it for document conversion.
 Rstudio uses the `RSTUDIO_PANDOC` environment variable to find where `pandoc` is installed on your machine.
-To use R Markdown within a batch, `RSTUDIO_PANDOC` hence needs to be set in your `~/.Renviron` file:
+To use `rmarkdown` in a batch, `RSTUDIO_PANDOC` needs to be set in your `~/.Renviron` file:
 ```bash
 RSTUDIO_PANDOC='C:/Program Files/RStudio/bin/pandoc'
 ```